 Now the first questions in your mind are probably “What exactly do you mean by Booby-Trap?” and “What kind of property are we talking about?”

-Well he got in trouble for that, but that’s not the kind of booby-trap we’re talking about.
+Well, he got in trouble for that, but that’s not the kind of booby-trap we’re talking about.
 When I say booby trap, you probably imagine some sort of Wil E. Coyote style contraption.
-What we’re talking about today though isn’t some sort deep pit filled with alligators, or even a bear trap hidden under a dinner plate.
+What we’re talking about today though isn’t some sort deep pit filled with alligators.
+We’re also not talking about a bear trap hidden under a dinner plate.

 Specifically, your booby-trap can’t be “designed to cause, or known by [you] to create a substantial risk of causing, death or serious bodily injury.”
 Also, use of the booby-trap must be reasonable under all of the circumstances as you believe them to be when installing it.

 I’m not going to give you opinions on what kinds of booby-traps would qualify here, but I imagine that it is something that would be an annoying deterrent rather than an actual “trap.”
 (Do NOT trap people!)

 If your booby-trap constitutes the use of force on anyone, then you must take great care and consideration before deploying it because use of force requires that you reasonably believe that force is immediately necessary.
 If your booby-trap uses force on someone that it wasn’t reasonable to use force on (child wanders on your property) then you will probably have your own crime to answer for.